-Another additional insurance that you can consider, this type of policy offers cover when a client might accuse you of sexual misconduct.
+Another additional insurance you can consider is that this type of policy offers coverage when a client accuses you of sexual misconduct.

-Note that no matter where you train, even if you take your career online exclusively, you should have insurance cover in some form.
+Note that no matter where you train, even if you take your career online exclusively, you should have insurance coverage in some form.

 Insurance for online trainers is something that is covered in my online personal trainer course.